tadewoosh/CNC-mill-electrical/README.md

 ## Motor Drivers
 <img align="right" height="200" src="./Images/driver1.PNG">

-The **2DM556S** 4.2 RMS drivers are used.
+The **2DM556S** 4.2A RMS drivers are used.

+### Driver configuration

-The current limiter on the driver is set to 3,5A in order to drive the 60HS100-3504A08-D24 4,3N.m stepper motors.
+* Current limiter on the driver is set to 3,5A in order to drive the 60HS100-3504A08-D24 4,3N.m stepper motors.

-The microstepping is set to 2000.
+* Microstepping is set to 2000, combined with 1,8 sdegree mechanical resolution of the stepper and 5mm/turn of the ballscrew on each axis returns a resolution of 400 steps/mm.

+### Driver connection

 ## Spindle Inverter
 <img align="right" height="200" src="./Images/inverter2k2.jpg">